kmewrd/ai-fun/README.md

 ```
 1. Clone the repo down to your machine
+2. Sign up for an API key from OpenAI
+3. Open the root directory of your cloned repo
+3. Create a .env.local file and store your API key as REACT_APP_API_KEY
-2. Open the root directory and run `npm i` to install dependencies
+4. Run `npm i` to install dependencies
-4. Run `npm start` to initialize the webpage
+5. Run `npm start` to initialize the webpage
-5. If the site doesn't automatically open, copy and paste the server location http://localhost:3000/ in your address bar
+6. If the site doesn't automatically open, copy and paste the server location in your address bar
 ```

 ---